My Tidy Corner

 The basis for most natural cleaning is vinegar, white vinegar to be precise.
 It can be used in every room of the house for a variety of different things.

 Here’s a recipe for an all purpose cleaner that you can use just about anywhere to clean anything.
+For the exceptions to this skip to after the recipe.

 #1.
 All Purpose Cleaner with Vinegar